DynamicsAndNeuralSystems/catch22/README.md

 Features were selected based on their classification performance across a collection of 93 real-world time-series classification problems, as described in our open-access paper:
 - [&#x1F4D7; Lubba et al. (2019). _catch22_: CAnonical Time-series CHaracteristics](https://doi.org/10.1007/s10618-019-00647-x).

+_But what do the features do?_
+You can learn more about what each feature does, with visualizations of how it behaves on real data, [here](https://feature-based-time-series-analys.gitbook.io/catch22-features/).

 The computational pipeline used to generate the _catch22_ feature set is in the [`op_importance`](https://github.com/chlubba/op_importance) repository.

 For _catch22_-related information and resources, including a list of publications using _catch22_, see the [___catch22_ wiki__](https://github.com/chlubba/catch22/wiki).

 Summary of the performance of the _catch22_ feature set across 93 classification problems, and a comparison to the [_hctsa_ feature set](https://github.com/benfulcher/hctsa) (cf. Fig. 4 from [our paper](https://doi.org/10.1007/s10618-019-00647-x)):

 ![](img/PerformanceComparisonFig4.png)

 ## Installation: Python, R, Matlab, Julia, and compiled C